markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

-# x99-t8d-and-x99-f8d-Opencore-Hackintosh with turbo boost unlock bios.
+# x99-t8d-and-x99-f8d-Opencore-Hackintosh with turbo boost unlock bios.  ***USB Port Maps ARE NOW FIXED***  All USB 3.0 ports work for USB 3.0 & USB 2.0 except the one USB 3.0 port in front and the 3rd USB 3.0 port in the back will NOT work for USB 2.0.
+All USB 2.0 ports are working.

 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.0 and Big Sur & RX570 Pulse 4GB graphics card.

 Includes my USB mapping (you may want to create your own using open core documentation).